MrR0807/Notes/understanding-parquet-file.md

 FROM TABLE
 ```

-It is going to be blazing fast, because data will be contiguous without needing to read all parameters like it was with row layout.
+It is going to be blazing fast, because data will be contiguous without needing to read all parameters and all blocks like it was with row layout.

-Similar thing when calculating salary average when data is distributed through several disks.
+Similar thing when data is distributed through several disks.
 It will only need to access one, instead of traversing all of them.

 #### Columnar vs Row layout simple conclusion

-To decide whether to use a columnor a row-oriented store, you need to understand your access patterns.
+To decide whether to use a columnor a row-oriented store, you need to understand your **access patterns**.

 If data is stored on magnetic disk, then if a query needs to access only a single record (i.e., all or some of the attributes of a single row of a table), a column-store will have to seek several times (to all columns/files of the table referenced in the query) to read just this single record.
-However, if a query needs to access many records, then large swaths of entire columns can be read, amortizing the seeks to the dierent columns.
+However, if a query needs to access many records, then large swaths of entire columns can be read, amortizing the seeks to the different columns.
 In a conventional row-store, in contrast, if a query needs to access a single record, only one seek is needed as the whole record is stored contiguously, and
 the overhead of reading all the attributes of the record (rather than just the relevant attributes requested by the current query) will be negligible relative to the seek time.
 However, as more and more records are accessed, the transfer time begins to dominate the seek time, and a column-oriented approach begins to perform better than a row-oriented approach.
 For this reason, column-stores are typically used in analytic applications, with queries that scan a large fraction of individual tables and compute aggregates or other statistics over them[1].

 In other words, columnar databases are best for OLAP loads, while row databases for OLTP[9]: